International Physics Olympiad: History

 The number of participating countries has grown steadily over the years.
 After the initial set of Eastern Bloc countries, many European countries joined since the 1970s, as well as Asian and American countries starting in the 1980s.
 Between 1990 and 2000 alone, the total number increased from 32 countries to 63.
 African countries have been joining since the 2000s.
 After accession into IPhO, every country must notify the others within five years about its willingness to host the IPhO.
 The venue of the Olympiad is decided for years ahead.
 With over 80 actively participating countries today, each IPhO is a big event with around 700 attendees and a total budget of several million euros.
 A small fraction of the cost is covered by a participation fee of around €3500 per team, which was introduced in 1997 on a voluntary basis and made obligatory in 2013.

 The formal structure of the IPhO was established in 1968 at a dedicated meeting in Czechoslovakia, soon after the second IPhO.
 There the statutes and the syllabus were officially accepted by the International Board, which consists of the delegation heads from all participating countries.
 The team size was finally set to five students in 1971, and in 1976 the number of experimental problems was set to one or two, while there are three theoretical problems in each competition.
 In 1984, the IPhO established a permanent secretariat and a president's office.
-This position was held by Dr. Waldemar Gorzkowski until the 2007 Olympiad, then Prof. Maija Ahtee (2007–2008), Prof. Hans Jordens (2008–2018) and Prof. Rajdeep Singh Rawat (2018 onwards).
+This position was held by Waldemar Gorzkowski until the 2007 Olympiad, then Maija Ahtee (2007–2008), Hans Jordens (2008–2018) and Rajdeep Singh Rawat (2018 onwards).
 Since 1984 the IPhO has collaborated with UNESCO for moral support and publicity.
 An advisory committee, consisting of 14 experienced people, was introduced in 1996.

 Distribution of medals

 The minimal scores required for Olympiad medals and honourable mentions are chosen by the organizers according to the following rules: A gold medal should be awarded to the top 8% of the participants.
 A silver medal or better should be awarded to the top 25%.
 A bronze medal or better should be awarded to the top 50%.
 An honourable mention or better should be awarded to the top 67%.
 All other participants receive certificates of participation.
 The participant with the highest score (absolute winner) receives a special prize, in addition to a gold medal.

-The current ten countries with the best all-time results are as follows as of July 2022:
+The current 25 teams with the best all-time results are as follows as of July 2025: